Platform comparison

 A work management platform designed to help teams coordinate tasks, track projects and manage workloads.
 Strong on user experience and adoption.
 Primarily used in commercial organisations for team and project-level coordination.

-A dedicated portfolio, programme and project management (P3M) platform built for UK public sector organisations.
-Designed for PMO Directors, SROs, and portfolio leads who need governance, assurance, and board-level visibility across multiple programmes.
+A dedicated portfolio, programme and project management (P3M) platform built specifically for UK public sector organisations.
+Designed for PMO Directors, SROs, and portfolio leads who need governance, assurance, and board-level reporting across multiple programmes.

 Choosing the right tool